jrief/django-formset/docs/source/selectize.rst

 This form shows the usage of two adjacent fields, where the first field's value is used to filter the options for the next field.
 Here with the field **state**, the user can make a preselection of the state.
-When the state is changed, the other field **county** gets filled with all counties belonging to the selectd state.
+When the state is changed, the other field **county** gets filled with all counties belonging to the selected state.

 To enable this feature, widget ``Selectize`` accepts the optional argument ``filter_by`` which contains a dictionary such as ``{'state': 'state__id'}`` defining the lookup expression on the given